Fidela-keziah/password-locker/README.md

 ## Description

-{This project is a python application that manages credentials account of a person  i.e. account name, username and passwords for each account.
-It also stores the passwords and generates a unique password for a user if they do not want to generate new passwords by themselves. }
+This project is a python application that manages credentials account of a person  i.e. account name, username and passwords for each account.
+It also stores the passwords and generates a unique password for a user if they do not want to generate new passwords by themselves.

 ## Cloning